Earthworm Jim 2: Reception

 Reception for the game was very positive.
 Sources such as IGN and GameZone declared it as better overall than the original, which was also very well received.
-Destructoid praised the game's humor, innovative gameplay, and "mini-game" style levels spread throughout the game were also held in high regard as a welcome change from the linear gameplay common at the time.
+Destructoid praised the game's humor, innovative gameplay, and "minigame" style levels spread throughout the game were also held in high regard as a welcome change from the linear gameplay common at the time.
 Reviewing the Genesis version, one reviewer for Electronic Gaming Monthly disapproved of the game, remarking "where the first had technique, this one just gets cheap", but the remaining three declared it a worthy sequel.
 They commented that it retains the same great gameplay of the original while adding excellent new weapons and levels "which are even crazier than before".
 Reviewers for GamePro gave rave reviews for both the Genesis and Super NES versions.
-They noted that the basic gameplay and premise are unchanged from the first game, but highly praised the new level designs, diverse soundtrack, and improved animations for the title character, with one of the reviewers concluding that "Earthworm Jim 2 manages to exceed the lofty standards of the first game."
-A reviewer for Next Generation likewise felt that the inventive new level designs were more than enough to make the game feel fresh in spite of its using the same gameplay.
+They noted that the basic gameplay and premise are unchanged from the first game, but highly praised the new level designs, diverse soundtrack, and improved animations for the title character, with one of the reviewers concluding "Earthworm Jim 2 manages to exceed the lofty standards of the first game."
+A reviewer for Next Generation likewise felt that the inventive new level designs were more than enough to make the game feel fresh in spite of it using the same gameplay.
 He summarized that "For the most part, this long-awaited sequel has answered the success of the first installment using more of the same humor, action, and skill, adding a few surprises this time around."
 Sega Saturn Magazine (previously Sega Magazine) gave the Genesis version a 94%, citing the variety of gameplay styles with "every one, in every way, sickeningly well implemented."